Unicorn-Wizard/DiableSpy/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Big Thanks
-Thank you so much to devsprite and infooze!
+Thank you so much to devsprite!

 ## License